bartoszlenar/Validot/.github/README.md

 * transforming values
 * severities
 * failing fast only in a single scope
+* validated value in the error message
+* "smart paths" in the error message (`RootUserCollection` member becomes `Root User Collection`)

 Features that are very unlikely to be in the scope as they contradict with the project's principles, and/or would have very negative impact on performance, and/or are impossible to implement: